jac-uk/documentation/docs/users.md

 A referee nominated by the candidate

 ### Panellists
-A person who sits on a panel to adjuductae on applications
+A person who sits on a panel to adjudicate on applications

 ## Future research